synamalhan/portfolio_analyzer/README.md

 1. Open the application.
 2. Enter stock tickers (e.g., AAPL, GOOGL) and the corresponding number of shares in the sidebar.
 3. Submit the portfolio.
-4. View validation results and detailed analysis.
+4. View validation results and detailed analysis, including risk-return scatter plot and sector allocation breakdown.

 ## Future Enhancements
 - Add support for historical performance comparison.
-- Include advanced metrics like Sharpe ratio and beta.
+- Include advanced metrics like beta and portfolio diversification metrics.
 - Enable export of portfolio analysis to PDF/Excel.
 - Integrate additional data sources for broader stock market coverage.